BoringBoredom/PC-Optimization-Hub/content/peripherals/mouse faq.md

 ### Custom WinPE

 You can use a [custom WinPE ISO](https://github.com/BoringBoredom/WinPE) to avoid dealing with Windows bloat while testing.
+Read [these tips](#usage-tips) and remember to minimize the command prompt.